R&D Tax Credits:

 The U.S. R&D tax credit is available to businesses across a wide range of sectors.
 The defining question is not what industry you are in, but whether your team is undertaking qualified research to resolve genuine technical uncertainty.

 You do not need a formal R&D department, a laboratory, or a dedicated innovation team.
-Many valuable R&D credit claims are made by businesses carrying out development work as part of building, improving, or scaling their products, processes, software, formulas, techniques, or technologies, even if they do not describe that work internally as research and development.
+Many valuable R&D credit claims are made by businesses carrying out development work as part of building, improving, or scaling their products, processes, software, formulas, techniques, inventions, or technologies, even if they do not describe that work internally as research and development.

 In practice, companies may qualify where they are attempting to improve performance, reliability, functionality, or quality, and where the work involves a process of experimentation grounded in engineering, computer science, physical sciences, or biological sciences.

-That means eligibility is often found in industries such as software, manufacturing, engineering, life sciences, food and beverage, energy, construction, architecture, agriculture, and advanced materials.
+That means eligibility is often found in industries such as software, manufacturing, engineering, life sciences, food and beverage, energy, architecture, agriculture, and advanced materials.
 What matters is whether the underlying activities meet the U.S. qualified research rules, not whether the business operates in a traditionally “scientific” sector.

 Agriculture